plausible/docs/docs/filters-segments.md

 ### Search for any metric

 You can search for any metric such as a particular country, referral source or page on your site.
-Simply start typing to discover the specific page (or other metric) you're looking for.
+Start typing to discover the specific page (or another metric) you're looking for.
 No need to scroll through the long list of countries or pages.

-### Exclude certain segments of traffic
+### Exclude specific segments of traffic

-You can exclude certain segments of traffic and only display the traffic that is not part of the excluded segment.
-You can for instance exclude traffic from the United States so your dashboard only displays the visitors that are not based in the USA.
+You can exclude specific segments of traffic and only display the traffic that is not part of the excluded segment.
+You can, for instance, exclude traffic from the United States so your dashboard only shows the visitors that are not based in the USA.

 Click on "Add filter", then select "Country" as your metric, choose "Is Not" and then select (or type) the name of the country you want to exclude.
 You can do the same for referral sources or any of the other metrics.